R2U2/r2u2/docs/notes/outline.md

 -------------------------------------------------------------------------------

+TODO:
-TODO: Publications and How to Cite
+  - Publications and How to Cite
+  - Missing Test suites
+  - Migrate CI to new test framework
+  - Separate domains per guide
+  -